cortexteam/code-test/README.md

 ### Minimum functionality:
   * Collector application should read JSON payload from file and store it for the Parser application.
 The *input.json* file contains both original invoice documents and responses to invoice documents.
   * Parser application should read from the data stored by the Collector application and store each item for the Persister application as a new, formatted individual entity using the defined schema (see *schema.json*).
-Note that in this schema the *documentType* field should have a value of either `monospace`Invoice`monospace` or `monospace`Response`monospace` and the *originalDocumentNumber* and *status* fields will only be populated for response documents.
+Note that in this schema the *documentType* field should have a value of either `Invoice` or `Response` and the *originalDocumentNumber* and *status* fields will only be populated for response documents.
   * Persister application should store each datum that the Parser processed and save it into non-volatile storage
   * Reporter application returns the final data as a JSON payload.
 Response documents are to be grouped with their originating invoice (an example record is provided in *report-schema.json*).
 Correlation can be done by matching the *originalDocumentNumber* field on a response document to the *documentNumber* field on an invoice document.
 Response documents should be ordered by their date, having the newest response listed first.